tp-sh/GDPR_privacy_policies/README.md

 Analysis of Privacy Policies: Taxonomy, Corpus and GDPR Concept Classifiers.

 Automated compliance analysis with the EU GDPR is in high demand.
 However, previous studies emphasizing sentence-level labels might inflate performance metrics.
+Also, the lack of a more complete GDPR taxonomy and the less consideration of hierarchical information in privacy policies affect the conduct of research.
 To bridge these gaps, we've introduced a thorough GDPR taxonomy, a corpus of labeled policies with hierarchy, and conducted a detailed assessment of classifier performance at both sentence and document levels.
 This repository contains our proposed taxonomy, corpus, and all code used in the study.

 ![figure1](assets/Architecture_GoHPPC.png)
 ![figure2](assets/Comprehensive_study_concept_classifiers.png)